 (ii) 'net consideration', in relation to the transfer of a capital asset, means the full value of the consideration received or accruing as a result of the transfer of the capital asset as reduced by any expenditure incurred wholly and exclusively in connection with such transfer.

-• New asset: the new house that is constructed / purchased.
-It has to be in India
+New asset: the new house that is constructed / purchased.
+It must be in India

-• What are the timelines: DOS must be within a year of purchase of the new asset.
-In case the new asset is being constructed, the construction has to finish within three years of DOS
+What are the timelines: DOS must be within a year of purchase of the new asset.
+In case the new asset is being constructed, the construction must finish within three years of DOS

 If the cost of the new asset is X and the sale proceeds from original asset sales is Y, then

-• if X < Y, then the capital gains will be exempt in the ratio of Y used to buy X. For example, you sold 20 lakhs of assets and have a capital gains tax of 4 lakhs.
+if X < Y, then the capital gains exemption applies proportionally based on the cost of the new asset relative to the sale amount.
+For example, you sold 20 lakhs of assets and have a capital gains tax of 4 lakhs.
 The house costs 15 lakhs.
 The capital gains exempt from tax will be 15/20 * 4 = 3 lakhs.
 The other 1 lakh of capital gains will be taxable.

 Did you know that we have a private Facebook group which you can join for free and ask your own questions?
 Please click the button below to join.